Turtle Alley

 There are landmarks marking both ends of the alley.
-One being a statue showing a turtle hatchling emerging from its egg shell and at the other end, a big mosaic showing two green turtles swimming at a seagrass bed.
+One being a statue showing a turtle hatchling emerging from its eggshell.

 Turtle Alley used to be a gap between two pre-war houses that had remained closed to public access for many decades.